 Bestselling Author of The Joy Luck Club and

 Amy Tan has lectured internationally at universities, including Stanford, Oxford, Jagellonium, Beijing, and Georgetown both in Washington DC and Doha, Qatar.
 The National Endowment for the Arts chose The Joy Luck Club for its 2007 “Big Read” program.
-Ms. Tan also serves as the Literary Editor for the Los Angeles Times magazine, West.
+Ms. Tan also served as the Fiction Editor for the now-defunct Los Angeles Times magazine, West.

 Ms. Tan also wrote the libretto for The Bonesetter’s Daughter, which had its world premiere in September 2008 with the San Francisco Opera.
 The book Fate!
 Luck!
 Chance!
 Amy Tan, Stewart Wallace, and the Making of The Bonesetter’s Daughter, by Ken Smith, was published by Chronicle Books in August 2008, and a documentary about the opera, Journey of the Bonesetter's Daughter, premiered on PBS in 2011.
 Prior to their disbanding, she served as lead rhythm dominatrix, backup singer, and second tambourine with the literary garage band, the Rock Bottom Remainders, whose members included Stephen King, Dave Barry, and Scott Turow.
 Their yearly gigs raised over a million dollars for literacy programs.
-Her next novel, The Valley of Amazement, will be published in 2013 by Ecco/HarperCollins.
+Her latest novel, The Valley of Amazement, was published in 2013 by Ecco/HarperCollins.
+She is also at work on a nonfiction book on writing and a novel called The Memory of Desire.

 "...no one will deny the pleasure of Tan's seductive prose and the skill with which she unfolds...many-layered narrative."— Publishers Weekly